articleIcon-icon

 How many days should a good time off policy offer?

-The average number of paid days off varies worldwide - it can be anywhere from 10 to over 30 days per year.
+The average number of paid days off varies worldwide can be anywhere from 10 to over 30 days per year.
 Some organizations even offer unlimited paid time off as long as a manager approves.

 The average number of floating holidays is two days per year, but no set number exists.
 Some companies provide many more floating holidays depending on their budget and workforce diversity.